tcarrel/Final_Project/glsl_to_c/README.md

 The filenames for OpenGL shader files is important as well.
 In order to follow a convention, of sorts, filenames for glsl code should be as follows:
 ### [name].[type].glsl
+* [name] is the name of the shader this can be arbitrary, but should be a name that makes sense within the rest of the code.
+It should also be a name that can be used as a valid variable name within c/c++.
+* [type] is the type of the shader, i.e.: vertex, fragment, etc.  The types are abreviated as follows:
+* * v - vertex
+* * f - fragment
+* * others will be decided as development on the main program progresses.
+* glsl is the extension and must not be changed as this is how the program decides which files to include in its output.
+* No periods other than those listed should be used in the filename.
+* [name] and [type] together are used to generate the name of the instance of shader code.
+For example, if the filename is *shiny.v.glsl* then the name used for the variable with in the header will be SHINY_v.

+##Structure of generated data.

+Shaders in the generated header are created as structs with the following
+definition:

+*struct shader_code
+{
+char* code;
+int   size;
+}*